Welcome, readers! As you strive to make sense of the Internet and the World Wide Web, these 30 terms are bound to be very helpful.

 1. The Web vs. the Internet

-The Internet is a vast 'interconnection of computer networks' that spans the globe.
+The Internet is a vast 'interconnection of computer networks'.
 It is comprised of millions of computing devices that trade volumes of information.
 Desktop computers, mainframes, GPS units, cell phones, car alarms, video game consoles, and even soda pop machines are connected to the Net.

 The Internet started in the late 1960's as an American military project, and has since evolved into a massive public spiderweb.
 No single organization owns or controls the Internet.
 The Net has grown into a spectacular mishmash of non-profit, private sector, government, and entrepreneurial broadcasters.